we-like-parsers/pegen/docs/grammar.md

     | first_alt1 first_alt2 { first_alt1 }
     | second_alt1 second_alt2 { second_alt1 }
 ```
-If the action is omitted and C code is being generated, then there
-are two different possibilities:
-1. If there's a single name in the alternative, this gets returned.
-2. If not, a dummy name object gets returned.

-If Python code is being generated, then a list with all the parsed
-expressions gets returned.
+If the action is omitted, a list with all the parsed expressions gets returned.

 ### Variables in the Grammar